Slađan Šćepović: Personal life

-Slađan Šćepović has two sons all of them footballers.
+Šćepović has two sons all of them footballers.
 His son, Marko followed the tradition of his father becoming a Partizan player and has played with them in the 2010–11 UEFA Champions League.
-His other son, a year older than Marko, Stefan, now playing for AEL Limassol, has already been playing for the Serbian under-21 team and has played already in the Serbian SuperLiga with OFK Belgrade, in Italy and in Belgium.
+His other son, a year older than Marko, Stefan has already been playing for the Serbian under-21 team and has played already in the Serbian SuperLiga with OFK Belgrade, in Italy and in Belgium.
 Curiously, all father and sons are forwards.